Telegram-Mini-Apps/telegram-apps/apps/docs/packages/telegram-apps-bridge/methods.md

 });
 ```

-You can also track several events at the same time:
+It is also allowed to track several events at the same time:

 ```typescript
 const result = await request(